My Pension Mess has been fixed.

 I was put at ease by the regular emails from the PensionBee team who kept me well informed, even chasing me when I forgot to sign and return the forms to them!
 But I still do not understand why it should take so long to transfer my money to a pensions company of my choice!
 You can support the PensionBee campaign for a ten-day transfer by sending a letter to your MP here.

 I can check how much is in my pension pot every day and see how it changes over time.
-I am planning to start up a monthly direct debit into my pension pot before the end of 2017.
+I am planning to start up a monthly direct debit into my pension pot as soon as my turnover allows me.

-This potentially scary and painful decision was made simple by PensionBee who did all the work for me.
+This potentially scary and painful decision to sort out my pension was made simple by PensionBee who did all the work for me.

-I need to act to make this income higher and this is the next part of my financial plan.
-Wanting to plan effectively for the future with my pension, savings, equity and investments.
-I have an appointment planned with a financial planner very soon.
-Which I will of course write about on Mrs Mummypenny.
-It feels so good to be in control of our finances and our future.
+I need to act to make my income higher and this is the next part of my financial plan.
+I want to plan effectively for the future with my pension, savings, and stocks and shares investments.
+It feels so good to be in control of my finances and future.

 Please be aware that any form of investment can go up and down.
 You may want to consider advice from a qualified IFA.
 Just make sure they come recommended by a trusted friend and check their investment levels.
 Some will only work with clients with an investment level of at least £150k.
 This post was written in collaboration with PensionBee.